Jesse Norman

+He served as a minister in the Treasury, Foreign Office, Cabinet Office, Department for Business, Energy and Industrial Strategy, and the Department for Transport.
+Among his MInisterial roles he served as Paymaster General and Financial Secretary to the Treasury.
+Upon Kemi Badenoch's victory in the 2024 Conservative Party leadership election, Norman was appointed Shadow Leader of the House of Commons, replacing Chris Philp.

 Early life and education

-Norman is the son of Sir Torquil Norman and his wife Lady Elizabeth Montagu (daughter of the 10th Earl of Sandwich), the paternal grandson of Air Commodore Sir Nigel Norman, 2nd Bt, CBE, and the great-grandson of Sir Henry Norman, 1st Bt.
+Jesse Norman was born on 23 June 1962 in London.
+He is the son of Sir Torquil Norman and his wife Lady Elizabeth Montagu (daughter of the 10th Earl of Sandwich), the paternal grandson of Air Commodore Sir Nigel Norman, 2nd Bt, CBE, and the great-grandson of Sir Henry Norman, 1st Bt.
 He and his sons are therefore in remainder to the Norman baronetcy.

-Norman was educated at Eton College and Merton College, Oxford, graduating with a Second in Classics.
+Norman was educated at Eton College and Merton College, Oxford, graduating with a second-class honours degree in Classics.

 Career

 Academic

-Norman pursued further studies at University College London, where he was appointed an Honorary Research Fellow in philosophy, taking an MPhil in 1999 and a PhD in 2003.
-He also lectured in philosophy at University College and Birkbeck.
-He was elected as a Visiting Fellow at All Souls College, Oxford in 2016-17, and a Two-Year Fellow in 2022.
+Norman pursued further studies at University College London, where he was appointed an Honorary Research Fellow in philosophy, receiving a Master of Philosophy (MPhil) in 1999 and a Doctor of Philosophy (PhD) in 2003.
+His doctoral thesis was titled "Visual reasoning in Euclid's geometry: an epistemology of diagrams".
+He also lectured in philosophy at University College London and Birkbeck, University of London.
+He was elected as a visiting fellow at All Souls College, Oxford in 2016–17, and a Two-Year Fellow in 2022.

+Norman's research interests include Edmund Burke and Adam Smith.

 Charity

-From 1989-91 Norman ran a charitable project donating new medical textbooks and journals and business and other books and building independent professional networks across Poland, Hungay, Czechoslovakia and Ukraine.